What happens after treatment for nasal cavity or paranasal sinus cancer?

-If cancer does recur, treatment will depend on the location of the cancer and what treatments you've had before.
-For more information on how recurrent cancer is treated, see the section, "Treatment options by type, location, and stage for nasal cavity and paranasal sinus cancers."
-For more general information on dealing with a recurrence, you may also want to see the document, When Your Cancer Comes Back: Cancer Recurrence.
-You can get this document by calling 1-800-227-2345.
+If cancer does recur, treatment will depend on the location of the cancer and what treatments you’ve had before.
+For more information on how recurrent cancer is treated, see the section “Treatment options by type, location, and stage for nasal cavity and paranasal sinus cancers.”
+For more general information on dealing with a recurrence, you may also want to see the document When Your Cancer Comes Back: Cancer Recurrence.

 Help for trouble swallowing and nutrition problems

 Cancers of the nasal cavity and paranasal sinuses and their treatments can sometimes cause problems such as trouble swallowing, dry mouth, or even loss of teeth.
 This can make it hard to eat, which can lead to weight loss and weakness due to poor nutrition.

 Some people may need to adjust what they eat during and after treatment.
 Some may even need a feeding tube placed into the stomach for a short time after treatment.
 A team of doctors and nutritionists can work with you to provide nutritional supplements and information about your individual nutritional needs.
 This can help you maintain your weight and nutritional intake.